|Summer Session Catalog|

 Short Courses for Professionals

-MIT Professional Education—Short Programs offers more than 40 courses in two-to-five day sessions in the summer.
+MIT Professional Education—Short Programs offers more than 40 courses in one-to-five day sessions in the summer.
 These intensive courses are designed to inform busy professionals through in-depth learning with long-term value.
 Courses combine MIT's breakthrough research with insights from industry, government, and academic participants.
 These courses sharpen participants' competitive edge as today's technologies, industries, and organizations undergo rapid change.

 Short Programs attendees come from across the United States and around the world.
 About 25 percent are international; another 20 percent come from New England states.
 Most are mid-career technical, scientific, business, and government professionals in their 20s through 50s who seek new skills for the purposes of a promotion, career advancement, or professional standing.